rafaelfl/express-typescript-auth/README.md

 ## About

-<p align="center">Project that provides an Authentication API that implements a refresh token rotation scheme (based on JWT tokens) and token reuse detection using Node.js, Express and Typescript</p>
+<p align="center">Authentication API that implements a refresh token rotation scheme (based on JWT tokens) and token reuse detection using Node.js, Express and Typescript</p>

 ## Table of Contents